massedge/wordpress-plugin-export-media-library/readme.txt

 2. Go to Media -> Export via the admin menu to access the Export Media Library page.
 3. Adjust form options before proceeding with the export.

+== Frequently Asked Questions ==

+= I am unable to open the generated zip file
+Please try using the [7-Zip](https://www.7-zip.org/) extractor utility if you are having trouble extracting the downloaded zip file.
+It's free and open source.

 == Screenshots ==

 1. Export Media Library admin page

 == Changelog ==

+= 3.1.0 =
+* Bumped `maennchen/ZipStream-PHP` version to `2.1.0`
+* Added FAQ

 = 3.0.1 =
 * adjust syntax to ensure plugin compatibility check can run on older php versions (eg. PHP 5.2)